 Report

-The medical examination shall be reported on the form required by Kentucky Administrative Regulation .
-A copy of the form and a statement indicating the employee's medical status must be filed with the Superintendent prior to assuming assigned duties.
+The medical examination shall be reported on the form required by Kentucky Administrative Regulation or an electronic medical record that includes all of the data equivalent to that on the Medical Examination of School Employees form.
+A copy of the form or electronic medical record and a statement indicating the employee's medical status must be filed with the Superintendent prior to assuming assigned duties.

 Tuberculosis Screening/Testing

 Each medical examination shall include a risk assessment for tuberculosis as required by Kentucky Administrative Regulation.
-Individuals identified by that assessment as being high risk for TB shall be required to undergo a tuberculin skin test as required by 702 KAR 1:160.
-A person who tests positive for TB shall be required to comply with the directives of the local board of health and the Kentucky Department for Public Health, Cabinet for Health and Family Services, for further evaluation and treatment of the tuberculosis infection.1&2
+Individuals identified by that assessment as being high risk for TB shall be required to undergo a tuberculin skin test or a blood test for Mycobacterium tuberculosis (BAMT) as required by 702 KAR 1:160.
+A person who tests positive for TB shall be required to comply with the directives of the Board, local board of health and the Kentucky Department for Public Health, Cabinet for Health and Family Services, for further evaluation and treatment of the tuberculosis infection.1&2

 Present Personnel